Ernest Bernbaum

+Biography

-Born in Brooklyn, N.Y., the son of Ole Kruse Bernbaum and Dorothea (née Christiansen) Bernbaum, Ernest was educated at Brooklyn Polytechnic Institute.
+Ernest Bernbaum was born in Brooklyn, New York, the son of Ole Kruse Bernbaum and Dorothea (née Christiansen) Bernbaum.
+He was educated at Brooklyn Polytechnic Institute.
 He attended Harvard University, where he was awarded a Ph.D. in philology in 1907.
-He taught English at Harvard from 1907–1916, then joined the staff of the University of Illinois.
-From 1917–1919, he was chair of the Committee on War Lectures at Illinois.
+He taught English at Harvard from 1907 to 1916, then joined the staff of the University of Illinois.
+From 1917 to 1919, he was chair of the Committee on War Lectures at Illinois.
 In 1921 he married Ruth Guenther.
 He remained at the University of Illinois until 1945.

+He died from at a stroke at his home in Jaffrey, New Hampshire on March 8, 1958.